2021cfse031/Microservices_C4_Assignment_Group_9/README.md

 Assuming Python and Django is already installed on your local machine, below are the execution instructions for the project;

-1. Clone the repository:
+1. Clone the repository: <br>
-   The code is maintained in GitHub and can be pulled to our local machine using the below command. git clone https://github.com/2021cfse031/Microservices_C4_Assignment_Group_9.git
+   The code is maintained in GitHub and can be pulled to our local machine using the below command. <br>
+   git clone https://github.com/2021cfse031/Microservices_C4_Assignment_Group_9.git

-2. Launching the application and navigate to endpoints Each microservice will be running on a different server.
-The server’s here are isolated using different ports for respective microservices.
+2. Launch the application and navigate to endpoints: <br> Each microservice will be running on a different server.
+The server’s here are isolated using different ports for respective microservices. <br>
    a.
-Student’s Domain is configured on port 7000
+Student’s Domain is configured on port 7000 <br>
    b.
-Scores Domain is configured on port 8000
+Scores Domain is configured on port 8000 <br>
    c.
-All Details Domain is configured on port 9000
+All Details Domain is configured on port 9000 <br>

-   To start the server navigate to manage.py file in project folders and execute the below command python manage.py runserver port_number
+   To start the server navigate to manage.py file in project folders and execute the below command <br>
+   python manage.py runserver port_number

 ## Reflection